wexender/amazon-kinesis-producer-china-patch/README.md

 1. Replace /aws/metrics/metrics_manager.h with the one provided in this patch.

 2. Follow the README.md in https://github.com/awslabs/amazon-kinesis-producer to compile and install.
+After the final step, by ignoring testing errors you might need to package binaries under java/amazon-kinesis-producer/target/classes into a jar file manully, for example by using jar -cvf.

 3. In your application, set BOTH customEndpoint and region properties correctly in KinesisProducerConfiguration.